Walking through the cobblestone streets dusted with snow is one experience that lives with you long after you leave Prague.

 Prague has piqued the interest of many looking for an affordable but eventful holiday escape as a budget-friendly destination, full of amazing architecture, a great food scene (including vegan) and music festivals!

 Visiting during winter is budget-friendly except for the last week in December when tourists come to see the Christmas markets.
+There are also many amazing day trips you can take from Prague.
 Here are the best destinations in Prague in winter.

 An all-year stop for the city’s visitors, visiting Prague Castle in the winter means short lines, which is precious, especially if you have a long itinerary.